akka/akka/akka-docs/rst/scala/http/routing-dsl/directives/path-directives/pathPrefix.rst

 Depending on the type of its ``PathMatcher`` argument the ``pathPrefix`` directive extracts zero or more values from the URI.
 If the match fails the request is rejected with an :ref:`empty rejection set <empty rejections>`.

+.. note:: The empty string (also called empty word or identity) is a **neutral element** of string concatenation operation, so it will match everything and consume nothing.
+The :ref:`-path-` provides more strict behaviour.

 Example
 -------